Measures on differentiable stacks: Cohomological insight and the Van Est isomorphism

-We see that we deal with spaces of the type that appear in Lemma \ref{conf3} - and this interpretation describes the horizontal differentials $d_{\delta_0}$ so that (by the lemma) the augmented rows have vanishing cohomology in the relevant degrees.
+This gives an identification of $p_{0}^{*}(A)$ with the foliation $\cF(\delta_0)$, so that \begin{small} \end{small} We see that we deal with spaces of the type that appear in Lemma \ref{conf3} - and this interpretation describes the horizontal differentials $d_{\delta_0}$ so that (by the lemma) the augmented rows have vanishing cohomology in the relevant degrees.

 Of course, one still has to check the compatibility of the (augmented) horizontal and the vertical differentials; in low degree, this is contained in the previous two proofs; in arbitrary degrees it is tedious but straightforward (and rather standard- see e.g. \cite{VanEst}); the trickiest part is for the squares in the bottom (involving $t_{!}$), but that was dealt with in Lemma \ref{lemma-coinv-DeRham}. \end{proof}